 San Diego Pride has teamed up with Alaska Airlines to give away a trip to Puerto Vallarta, Mexico!
 The trip includes air travel for two on Alaska Airlines and three nights at The Westin Resort & Spa, Puerto Vallarta.
 Click here to enter: http://www.sdpride.org/programs/travel-contest/.

 Front Runners and Walkers of San Diego will present the annual Pride 5K starting at 9:30 am on Saturday, July 19.
 Registration is $35.
-Click here for more information: http://www.sdpride.org/event/pride-5k-with-front-runners-and-walkers-of-san-diego/15.
-Park your car and shuttle to Pride events for free!
+Click here for more information: http://www.sdpride.org/event/pride-5k-with-front-runners-and-walkers-of-san-diego/

 This year is the 40th anniversary of San Diego’s Pride celebration - and the theme is Reflections is Pride - so participants are encouraged to take a moment to reflect on how far we’ve come.
 After the parade, stop by the base of the Hillcrest Pride Flag pole on Normal Street at University Avenue and check out the LGBT history display that was installed last year.
 Also check out the San Diego Pride history timeline in this year’s San Diego Pride Souvenir Guide.